 8. Urticaria, or hives, is recognized by its severe itching, its rapid appearance and disappearance, and other well-known characteristics not needing further description here.
-It may be associated with joint manifestations, and when it occurs within the intestine, may be operated upon for appendicitis.
-Similar lesions in the bronchial mucous membrane may also give rise to acute respiratory symptoms.
+It may be associated with joint manifestations, and when it occurs within the intestine, may be operated upon for appendicitis, as in the case described in Vol. I, p.
+447. Similar lesions in the bronchial mucous membrane may also give rise to acute respiratory symptoms.
+(See Vol. I, pp. 73, 447.)